What is Relax and Recover(ReaR) and how to use it for disaster recovery?

 3.3.
 Select

-is the client system's name.3.4.
+Recover <hostname>.
+Here, thehostnameis the client system's hostname.3.4.
 Login as

-without password.3.5.
+rootwithout password.3.5.
 Run the following command to restore the backup to this test server:

-3.6.
-After restoring the backup, you may choose to stay in the shell of the disaster recovery system to check the recreation on the test server.
-If everything is okay, reboot the test server and start from the local hard disk.
+# rear -d -v recover3.6.
+After restoring the backup, it may be useful to remain in the shell of the disaster recovery system to verify the recreation on the test server.
+If everything appears to be in order, reboot the test server and start from the local hard disk.

 This solution is part of Red Hat’s fast-track publication program, providing a huge library of solutions that Red Hat engineers have created while supporting our customers.
 To give you the knowledge you need the instant it becomes available, these articles may be presented in a raw and unedited form.